Balasubramanian-pg/SQL-Interview-Prep/Pattern Recognition/10-20/Readme.md

-# README: The Discipline of SQL Pattern Recognition (10–19)
+# The Discipline of SQL Pattern Recognition (10–19)

 Pattern recognition in SQL represents the ongoing effort to transform uncertainty into clarity.
 Each topic in this collection exposes a distinct dimension of analytical structure.
 Together, they form a progression that teaches the individual to reason systematically, to recognize underlying regularities, and to bring coherence to data that initially appears fragmented or disordered.